In a nutshell: biomedical research data management

 What does FAIR mean for research data management?

 FAIR stands for Findable, Accessible, Interoperable and Reusable.
 Managing research data according to the FAIR principles enables researchers and data users to make research data findable, accessible and reusable, while complying with legal and ethical requirements.
 The FAIR Principles are now part of the good scientific practice of many scientific institutions and professional societies.
+Further information on the FAIR principles can be find here.

 Why should I make my research data FAIR?